What are the qualifying conditions to get my medical card?

 Can I take my medicine out of the state of Montana?

-There is no protection from prosecution once a patient leaves the state of Oregon with MMJ.
+There is no protection from prosecution once a patient leaves the state of Montana with MMJ.
 A patient is subject to the laws of whichever state they are in.
-No state provides protection from federal prosecution, including Oregon, at any time, in any way.
+No state provides protection from federal prosecution, including Montana, at any time, in any way.

 Can I drive are using my medicine?